vinicentus/IoT-Microservice/README.md

 * add necessary lines to crontab, run `sudo crontab -e`, then copy over the lines corresponding to your used sensors from [crontab](app/crontab).
 The crontabs should be active after saving and exiting the text editor.
     * Remember to edit the paths to match your environment

 * copy over the the contracts folder with all the generated json ABI files from the deployment process into `app/resources/contracts/`.
-It should now contain a json file for every single contract, every file containing its ABI and its address
+It should now contain a json file for every single contract, containing the contract's ABI and address

 * edit the [init_settings.yaml](app/resources/init_settings.yaml) file to match the network configuration.
 The ethereum key used here must be, (and is by default), the same key that is used by the geth node that deploys the contracts, see node4 in [geth-docker](https://github.com/vinicentus/geth-docker).
 If you changed that key, copy it over to this file.